-For all assistance available through the school, entering students must submit an MSM financial aid application.
-Free Application for Federal Student Aid (FAFSA) applications must be submitted annually, usually in the spring, since financial needs and family situations fluctuate.
-To qualify for institutional Financial Aid, parental income information must be provided by completing the FAFSA.
+For all assistance available through the school, entering MD and Masters Students must submit an MSM financial aid application.
+With the exception of the Ph.
+D. student that has a stipend.
+Free Application for Federal Student Aid (FAFSA) applications for all students must be submitted annually, usually in the spring, since financial needs and family situations fluctuate.
+To qualify for institutional need based Financial Aid, parental income information must be provided on FAFSA.
+Parent tax documents must also be submitted.